Key buildings retaken from ISIS in Mosul

 Irbil, Iraq (CNN)Iraqi forces have taken control of several key government buildings and a bridge in western Mosul.

-Among the buildings re-captured from ISIS on Monday were the Mosul Museum, the judicial government complex and the Nineveh police directorate building, Abdel Amir al-Mohamadi, Commander of the Rapid Response Forces of the Iraqi Federal Police, told CNN.
+Among the buildings recaptured from ISIS on Monday were the Mosul Museum, the judicial government complex and the Nineveh police directorate building, Abdel Amir al-Mohamadi, Commander of the Rapid Response Forces of the Iraqi Federal Police, told CNN.

-The supreme court, central bank and electricity and water authority headquarters were also re-taken.
+The supreme court, central bank and electricity and water authority headquarters were also retaken in what the commander described as a surprise attack that killed more than 130 ISIS fighters.

 It is the first time these buildings have been under Iraqi government control since 2014.
 Located in a strategic area, the recaptured buildings will provide better access to Mosul's old city, which forces are seeking to recapture.